ritvikindupuri/GlyphBreaker/README.md

 ### Step 3: Configure Your Gemini API Key (The Most Important Step)

-GlyphBreaker uses the Gemini API for its core **Defense Analysis** feature, regardless of which model you are chatting with. **This step is mandatory for the application to function correctly.** If this key is missing, the Defense Analysis will fail, and you will not be able to use Gemini models in the chat.
+GlyphBreaker uses the Gemini API for its core **Defense Analysis** and **Adversarial Mode** features, regardless of which model you are chatting with. **This step is mandatory for the application to function correctly.** If this key is missing, these features will fail, and you will not be able to use Gemini models in the chat.

 #### 3a.
 Create the `.env` File